daschewie/Foenix_vbcc_target/README.md

 ## Build

+For your convience the libraries are prebuild in the `vbcc` directory and can be copied to you VBCC install.
+However, if you need to tweak the code:

 - `startup.s` configures the entry point, defines syscall function, and calls sys_exit when main returns.
 - `io.c` implements vbcc io stub funtions to enable stdio.
 - `syscalls.c` implements sys_* kernel function via calls to syscall.